Sinkhole Insurance: What It Covers, Cost & Who Needs It

 • No condemnation required

 This same distinction applies in other states like Tennessee, which requires insurers to offer sinkhole coverage.
-If you live outside Florida, your standard policy almost certainly provides no sinkhole coverage whatsoever — not even a CGCC equivalent.
+If you live outside Florida, your standard policy almost certainly provides no sinkhole coverage whatsoever, not even a CGCC equivalent.

 Just as earthquake insurance must be purchased as a separate policy or endorsement, sinkhole coverage requires a proactive step to add it before damage occurs.
+Learn more about how structural damage claims are evaluated once earth movement is involved.

 State Farm logo